yamin-shihab/study-notes/grade-9/social.md

 + In 1985, Satnam Singh came to Canada from India seeking refugee status, but he was rejected under the 1976 Immigration Act.
 He couldn't appeal, because he wasn't a citizen, so the Supreme Court said this violated section 7 of Charter of Rights and Freedoms, saying the charter (excluding democratic rights) applies to everyone physically in Canada.
 This was known as the Singh decision.
 + Provinces can nominate how many immigrants they want, and how to allocate them for different economic sectors with labor shortages.
 + The Canada-Quebec Accord is an agreement to bring in more Francophone immigrants to Quebec.

+---

+## Economic Systems

++ Economics is the study of the production, distribution, and consumption of goods and services.
+An economy is the resources and processes involved in that.
++ Economic systems are the ways societies organize that.
++ Scarcity is the idea that land, labor, and capital are in limited supply of what people want and need.
+    + Land consists of all the materials found in the natural environment needed to produce goods and services. (trees, food, oil, gold)
+    + Labor consists of the physical and mental effort needed to produce goods and services. (agricultural workers, restaurant staff, plumbers)
+    + Capital consists of the money that people own or borrow, used to purchase equipment, tools, and other resources to produce goods and services. (factories, machines)
++ An economic system is the way societies solve the basic problem of scarcity; different ideas about how to best organize an economy result in different economic systems.
+    + Privately owned resources are controlled by businesses and individuals, while publicly owned resources are controlled by the government and paid for by taxes.
+        + A crown corporation is a company owned by Canada's government to provide products and services to Canadians.
+This can be to provide essential services, promote economic development, or support culture and identity.
+(Air Canada, Petro-Canada, CBC/Radio-Canada)
+    + In a right-wing/conservative market economy, the choices of individuals solve scarcity.
+Private businesses own and manage resources.
+They sell their products and services to consumers, who make their own decisions.
+They succeed if they do what consumers want, otherwise they fail.
+The government doesn't get involved. (tax cuts, privatized healthcare)
+    + In a centrist mixed economy, private ownership is combined with government control.
+For example, private businesses own some resources and the government owns others.
+The level of government involvement fluctuates depending on what political party is in power.
+    + In a leftist/liberal/progressive planned economy, the government makes the decisions about how to solve scarcity.
+It owns the resources needed to produce and plans what will be done with limited resources. (public healthcare, social security)
++ Producers produce a supply of things, and consumers create a demand for it.
+When demand goes up, supply goes down, and price goes up.
+When supply goes up, price goes down, and demand goes up.
+When price goes up, demand goes down, and supply goes up.
+    + Equilibrium is reached when the supply of a product can meet the demand for a product at a particular price.
+Producers try to aim for this.
++ Competition is rivalry among producers to sell products to consumers.
+This results in variations in price and quality.
+    + A monopoly happens when only one producer controls all supply of a product or service, with no competition.
+They are often able to control much more for their benefit as a result of this.
+Governments tend to form monopolies for expensive essential services, and break up other monopolies.
+(Microsoft Window's Internet Explorer)
++ The unemployment rate of a region is the percentage of the workforce that doesn't have jobs.
++ Workers organize labor unions to represent their needs to employers, providing a way for workers to act as a group.
+They make collective bargaining possible.
+Canada has labor laws that establish that workers have a right to form unions, but it has opposed them too sometimes.
+    + A strike is a cessation of work by workers to pressure employers to respond to issues that concern workers. (wages, pensions, working conditions)